“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 I let Tammy continue working and went to my room to reflect on everything I just learned.
 From then on we weren’t trying to avoid the race, we had to win it.
 If we didn’t, who knows what would happen to us and the galaxy.
 No pressure.

 We had a meeting on the deck the next day to discuss our next move.

 Tammy spoke first, “I was able to assemble a makeshift tracking device that can locate a stone on a given planet.”

 “How’d you do that?”
 Rei asked.
-These past few days have been especially difficult for her but she tried not to show it.
+The past few days had been especially difficult for her but she tried not to show it.

 “Since Cashel and Tiberius are of the same, particularly rare species, I analyzed Cashel’s chemical makeup and was able to create a device that would locate any matching remnants found in space.”

 I had a question, “Cashel how did you locate the stones during the last race?”